 Wednesday/Thursday - Poe unit quiz!
 Students may use their own notes on the quiz.
 Independent reading once the students are done with their quizzes.

 Friday - Article of the week.
-We will begin our next unit, The Miracle Worker, on Monday.
+We will begin our next unit, The Miracle Worker, next week.

 HW - Finish reading short story and answer questions in the margins.

-Tuesday - DO NOW on our next short story, "The Most Dangerous Game."
+Monday - Independent reading time.
+DO NOW on our next short story, "The Most Dangerous Game."
 Read as a whole class and then break up into smaller groups to finish reading.
 Finish reading short story for homework.
+Study vocabulary!

-Wednesday/Thursday - Independent reading time.
-Quick reading comprehension quiz on the short story.
+Tuesday/Wednesday - Independent reading time.
+Quick reading comprehension quiz on the short story and vocabulary words.
 Close reading questions on "The Most Dangerous Game."
 Close look at epiphany and point of view.
 Plot diagram work.

-Friday - Twilight zone companion piece: "Eye of the Beholder."
+Thursday - Independent reading to begin class.
+Twilight zone companion piece: "Eye of the Beholder."
 Compare/contrast as a full class.
+Journal entry as exit slip

 Monday - Final Walter Mitty papers due at the beginning of class.
+Head to library to pick out independent reading books.
 Pass out vocabulary words for "The Interlopers."
 DO NOW on an essential question from the next short story we will be reading, "The Interlopers."
 Begin reading short story as a class.
 Students will annotate as we read aloud.

 Tuesday - Finish reading "The Interlopers" while utilizing our "Say Something" reading strategy.
 Post-reading questions in groups.
 Share out answers as an entire class.
 The students will be asked to determine the type of conflicts present in the short story, along with quotes as support.